colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 Since each hash function defines an implicit shuffling order, we can iterate over the rows in that order.
 As an exercise, iterate the rows in the defined orders of each hash function.
 For each column (artist) store the index of the first-non zero element.
 Then to compute the Jaccard similarities, compare the stored values the same way we did before. [^min_index_diff]

 [^min_index_diff]: You may notice that the values that get stored are different from what we would store in the naive-min hashing algorithm, will this make any difference?
+Why?

 The MinHash algorithm is essentially doing the same thing but in a more efficient way by just making a single pass over the rows.